Bara Mangwa Orange Villa : The Magical Orange Orchard.

 River Teesta influences the foothills of Himalayas in a divine way as the Mount Kanchenjunga does to the tribes of Himalayas.
-The name “Teesta” derived from the language of Lepcha Tribe is often mentioned as the deity goddess of Himalayas.
+The name “Teesta” derives from the language of Lepcha Tribe.
+The name Teesta is the deity goddess of Himalayas.
 The beautiful tribal story behind River Teesta is the confluence of River Teesta and River Rangeet often recited by many old people of the areas.
 It is a romantic story depicting the chastened love, patience, belief and the triumph of two lovers who are Teesta ( The lass ) and Rangeet ( The lad).
-The story tells how the two lovers prayed for years to Lord Shiva to get the blessing to become together forever, where Lord Shiva granted them this blessing that is still today seen in the form of the confluence of two rivers.
+The story tells how the two lovers prayed for years to Lord Shiva to get the blessing to become together forever, where Lord Shiva granted them this blessing in the form of the confluence of two rivers.

 The Gardener and the Orange Grower’s art :